-- Follow prevention measures while at home to help limit the spread of COVID-19. - Do not come to the Vote Center if diagnosed with COVID-19, symptomatic, or subject to a quarantine or isolation order. - Confirmation of self-screening as part of daily worker sign-in. - Wash hands frequently or use hand sanitizer where soap and water are unavailable. - Masks are strongly encouraged for all election workers.
-Higher quality masks such as a medical grade mask, surgical mask, or n95/kn95 recommended. - Establish non-contact norms so workers avoid greeting co-workers and voters with physical contact: "Distancing starts at hello." - Frequently sanitize work items and commonly used surfaces. - Sanitize ePollbooks and Ballot Marking Devices before start of day, after each voter, on an hourly schedule, and at closing time. - Minimize the handling of shared objects. - Limit nonessential visitors to the Vote Center. - Take special care to disinfect equipment before use by voters with disabilities because they may interact with the equipment in different ways, and some may have unique health vulnerabilities.
+- Follow prevention measures while at home to help limit the spread of COVID-19. - Follow California's Return to Work Guidelines if infected for exposed to COVID-19. - Confirmation of self-screening as part of daily worker sign-in. - Wash hands or use hand sanitizer before and after preparing food and eating meals, after using the restroom, or handling trash. - Masks are strongly encouraged for all election workers.
+Higher quality masks such as a medical grade mask, surgical mask, or n95/kn95 are recommended and made available. - Establish non-contact norms so workers avoid greeting co-workers and voters with physical contact: "Distancing starts at hello." - Routinely clean work items and commonly used surfaces. - Clean ePollbooks and Ballot Marking Devices before start of day, after each voter, on an hourly schedule, and at closing time. - Limit nonessential visitors to the Vote Center. - Take special care to disinfect equipment before use by voters with disabilities because they may interact with the equipment in different ways, and some may have unique health vulnerabilities.
 Accessibility controls for voting equipment will be cleaned before and after each use. - Single-use disposable ear covers for device headphones will be provided and replaced after each use.